-Apogee Instruments SQ series quantum sensors consist of a cast acrylic diffuser (filter), photodiode, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
+Apogee Instruments SQ-500 series quantum sensors consist of a cast acrylic diffuser (filter), interference filter, photodiode, and signal processing circuitry mounted in an anodized aluminum housing, and a cable to connect the sensor to a measurement device.
 SQ-500 series quantum sensors are designed for continuous PPFD measurement in indoor or outdoor environments.
-SQ series sensors output an analog signal that is directly proportional to PPFD.
-The analog signal from the sensor is directly proportional to radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
+The SQ-500 model quantum sensor outputs a voltage that is directly proportional to PPFD.
+The voltage output by the sensor is directly proportional to radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.